 Leng and I caught the tail end of the Stanley Cup finals series and I got really into it.
-Which is surprising, considering I usually find spectator sports extremely boring.
+Surprising, considering I usually find spectator sports a step below watching paint dry.
 But hockey was fast, rough, and occasionally violent, and I guess that’s my thing now.

 I shopped around for teams after the final, because while I enjoyed the series, neither the Preds nor the Pens felt like *my team*, yanno?
 By the start of pre-season, I had picked the Avs.
-I had a good feeling about them, and their social media presence made it really easy to get into the team.
+Mostly because my gut said so, and their social media presence made it really easy to get into the team.
 I also figured they’d be a gentle introduction to the game.
 They were coming from a terrible season, finishing at the bottom of the league.
 So I thought, they’re rebuilding, they’d win some, lose some, and maybe make the playoffs in the next couple of seasons.
 I could grow into the fandom as they rebuilt.

 Well, bitch, I thought.

 Instead, I got a 10-game win streak cut off by injuries; a battle for the last wildcard spot in the last game of regular season; and taking the best team in the league to Game 6 of the playoffs without their top defenseman and on their 3rd string goalie.

 Needless to say, I was very stressed for most of the season, but loved every minute of it.
 The last few weeks where they were bouncing in an out of the last wildcard spot were the worst and I cried actual tears the day they clinched it.